-There are other types of incomes that might qualify, such as rental property income.
-You must find out from the lender whether they are willing to consider your alternative income streams.
+There are other types of income that might qualify, such as rental property income.
+It would help if you found out whether the lender is willing to consider your alternative income streams.

-Unless you have a massive down-payment or valuable assets for collateral, no lender will take you serious with a poor debt-to-income ratio.
-It is the pivotal number that determines whether or not a borrower can afford to take out more debt.
+Unless you have a massive down-payment or valuable collateral asset, no lender will take you seriously with a poor debt-to-income ratio.
+It is the pivotal number that determines whether a borrower can afford to take out more debt.

-Of course, this figure gets lined up next to the credit utilization rate — combining the two makes it easier for the lender to understand the worst case scenario.
-When credit utilization gets factored, they have a good idea on how much your monthly expenses would be if you maxed out your current available credit.
+This figure gets lined up next to the credit utilization rate — combining the two makes it easier for the lender to understand the worst-case scenario.
+When credit utilization gets factored in, they have a good idea of how much your monthly expenses would be if you maxed out your current available credit.

 There’s a catch: when buying a home for yourself, your “debt” part of the equation changes to accommodate the monthly housing costs you will soon face.

 In general, your new home costs should make up to 30% of your monthly income.
-With all factored, your target should be 36% or less.
+With all factored in, your target should be 36% or less.

-The 28% figure factors your mortgage payment, taxes and insurance.
-The higher percentage targets factor not only your housing costs, but also your debt repayments and other expenses.
+The 28% figure affects your mortgage payment, taxes, and insurance.
+The higher percentage factor targets your housing costs and your debt repayments, and other expenses.

 There are various ways you can bring down your debt-to-income ratio.
 For example, you can reduce your living costs before applying, or purchase a property with rental income, to smooth the ratio.

-FICO scores, home loans, and everything in-between makes for hard topics to discuss.
+FICO scores, home loans, and everything in-between make the topics hard to discuss.
 There are countless variables at the lender level, and even more that vary by consumer.
-If you want to have the best chance for approval on any credit card or loan, and first picks at the greatest rates and rewards, you need to master this subject.
+If you want to have the best chance for approval on any credit card or loan and first picks at the greatest rates and rewards, you need to master this subject.

-We have an extensive amount of detailed posts relating to credit-building, credit reports, FICO scores, home loans, and more.
-If you are looking to boost your FICO score, we recommend you start out with our post: ‘6 Tricks to Significantly Increase Your Credit Score with Credit Cards Only!‘ – also, check out our post explaining how FICO scores work if you are not familiar with them already.
+We have extensive detailed posts relating to credit-building, credit reports, FICO scores, home loans, and more.
+If you are looking to boost your FICO score, we recommend starting with our post: ‘6 Tricks to Significantly Increase Your Credit Score with Credit Cards Only!‘ – also, check out our post explaining how FICO scores work if you are not familiar with them already.